2018ik/2018ik.github.io/_wiki/sanctification.markdown

 ## Background

 **Sanctification** (Greek: *hagiazo*) is the verb form of "holy" and means to make holy, or to make not common.
 The process of sanctification includes the entirety of God's economy.
 There are three steps of sanctification, beginning with God's initial choosing and consummating with the New Jerusalem, the holy city.
 As the New Jerusalem is a corporate entity, being made holy is also a corporate process which requires the Body of Christ.

+## Interpretation

+Various teachers hold different opinions about sanctification.
+John Wesley for example believed that sanctification was "sinless perfection."
+The Brethren taught that sanctification was a matter of position based on Matthew 23.
+The Lord said that gold was sanctified by the temple and offerings sanctified by the altar.
+The gold and the offerings did not change intrinsically, rather, they were sanctified by its position within the temple.
+This is an accurate teaching regarding positional sanctification, as seen below.
+However, the Bible reveals that sanctification goes the entire course of one's Christian life (Rom.
+6:19, 22).
+Sanctification in the New Testament is through the Holy Spirit (Rom.
+15:16) which operates from within, changing one's inward parts to match that of God's.
+While eventually sinless perfection will be exhibited, that in and of itself is not the intention of sanctification.
+Sanctification along with the rest of organic salvation is to work more of God's life into man.

 ## Three Aspects